 Stories

-Women’s ability to make choices for their health goes beyond their knowledge of sexual and reproductive health alone.
-It involves ongoing dialogue and engagement with multiple power holders in patriarchal societies where entrenched social norms limit women’s and...
+Adolescent girl’s ability to make choices for their health goes beyond their knowledge of sexual and reproductive health alone.
+It involves ongoing dialogue and engagement with multiple power holders in patriarchal societies where entrenched social norms limit women’s...

 Ending Stigma at Scale: Ipas Builds The Capacity of Stakeholders on the Values Clarification for Action and Transformation